JetBrains/amper/prototype-implementation/docs/Documentation.md

 ### Basics

-**Pot** - a unique set of source files, resources with a `Pot.yaml` manifest file.
-Pot manifest describes _what_ to produce: either a reusable library or an application.
+**Pot** contains source files and resources, and a `Pot.yaml` manifest file Pot manifest describes _what_ to produce: either a reusable library or an application.
 _How_ to produce the desired artifact is responsibility of the build engine and extensions (work in progress).

+Sources and resources can't be shared by several Pots.

 _NOTE: The name 'Pot' is temporary.
 We intentionally avoid using the term 'module' to prevent confusion with existing terminology (Kotlin module, IntelliJ module etc.)._